juliema/aTRAM/README.md

 - `--cpus CPUS, --processes CPUS, --max-processes CPUS`

   - We default to a number that will not use up all of your cores.
 You may set this number to use more preocessors, but be aware that aTRAM uses a lot of temporary disk space (usually in /tmp), so you should balance the increased parallelization with the increase in temporary disk space.
-We should also note that you can use the `--temp-dir` option (below) to use a higher capacity disk, however, this will save temporary files.
+We should also note that you can use the `--temp-dir` option (below) to use a higher capacity disk.

 - `--log-file LOG_FILE`